-The museum is open Mondays, Wednesdays and Fridays from 10-4, or by appointment
+The museum is open Monday-Thursday from 9-3, or by appointment

 Brock Transition Room